updating – February 2017

-Self-taught portrait / documentary photographer and filmmaker… rambling
+Self-taught portrait / documentary photographer and filmmaker

-My father came to England via Africa (working as a carpenter) in the late 1950′s.
+My father came to England via Africa (working as a carpenter) in the late 1950’s.
 He worked in the textile mills of Bradford, as a bus conductor and later become a self-employed shopkeeper.
 The first shop was a disaster (baliffs and tears), and the last one was also a disaster (all work and no profit).
-My mother helped in the shops but was mostly at home cooking delicious food, unstoppable.
-Except during the first instance of domestic violence when she packed her suitcase and left home to go and stay with her brother.
-She did leave a large pot of food though. can’t remember how long it lasted but I do remember my father cooking chicken curry whilst she was away.
+My mother helped in the shops but was mostly at home cooking delicious food.
+Except during the first instances of domestic violence when she packed her suitcase and left home to go and stay with her brother.
+She did leave a large pot of food though. can’t remember how long it lasted but I do remember my father cooking whilst she was away.

 I was born one snowy day at home in Archibald Street, Bradford on the 5th of January 1963.
 It was a back-to-back terraced house which has since been demolished.

 All Saints Infant school was great fun.
 I was good at making things, and mathematics.
 I hated drinking cold milk, preferring my mums hot milk brewed with grated pistachio, almonds and a spoonful of sugar!
 I was proud of my father when he turned up at school on open days.
-My father rarely said a good thing when he received my school reports, often criticising the teachers’ handwriting.
+My father rarely said a good thing when he received my school reports, often only criticising the teachers’ handwriting.

 The domestic violence affected many aspects of my life.
 I spent a lot of time alone.
 I don’t think anybody knew at school, I don’t recollect talking about it.
 The next door neighbours knew.
 It’s impossible not to hear the sounds.